tanikajangam/tanikajangam/README.md

 - 👀 I’m interested in machine learning/AI and have done web development in the past.
 - 🌱 I’m currently learning how to optimize pipeline performance and multi-worker training with CTL.
 - 💞️ I’m looking to collaborate on... nothing right now.
-- 📫 don't reach me. im usually in a good mood, but not today...

 <!---
 tanikajangam/tanikajangam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.